wp-plugins/updraftplus/readme.txt

 * FEATURE: Use binary mysqldump, if available, for faster dumps of large tables
 * FEATURE: Restorer now handles hand-moved WP site directories (where they differ from the website base directory)
 * FIX: Under certain conditions, the report email could wrongly indicate that files were included in a db-only backup
+* FIX: Fix a JavaScript error in Internet Explorer 8
 * TWEAK: Switch zip engines from ZipArchive earlier if it appears to be broken
 * TWEAK: Now cleans up some previously un-caught temporary files if the backup aborted unexpectedly
 * TWEAK: Remove the "that's a lot of rows" warning once the table successfully finishes being dumped